jboonstra/biblesearch_api_docs/tags.md

 # Tags

 Tags are annotations applied to selected Bible verses.
 Tags belong to users.
-Individual tags retrieved via API will also include the verses to which they refer.
+Individual tags retrieved via API will also include the verse references to which they refer.

 ## List